simplicitesoftware/documentation/docs/documentation/core/businessworkflow-code-hooks.md

 For instance it can be used to:

-- Change some related object definition: field behaviour (visibility, updatability, ...) depending on user's rights
+- Change some related object definition: field behavior (visibility, updatability, ...) depending on user's rights
 - Change some activities definition

 Example: